 If you’ve spent hours slaving over a hot stove, it's understandable you want your little ones to eat up every bite.
 However, giving them some independence over their food choices is great for their development.
 Putting food in the center of the table and encouraging them to help themselves will help them learn to manage portion control better.
 They will get to know what feeling full feels like by themselves, rather than being dictated to by their adults.
 And an added bonus is, you get to enjoy your own meal without having to constantly supervise your children.
 You just have to learn to embrace the mess as they find their way.

 3. Let them take charge:

 Allow your kids to take charge of just one thing on the day to give them a sense of responsibility and ownership.
-Why not let them take charge of decorating and laying out cutlery on the table – doddl sets for them, boring adult stuff for everyone else!
+Why not let them take charge of decorating and laying out silverware on the table - doddl utensils for them, boring adult stuff for everyone else!
 Or passing round the snacks, or encouraging younger kids to try different foods.

 4. Encourage experimentation:

-A special occasion can be a good time to encourage your little ones to try new flavours, particularly those we associate with the holiday season such as cranberry, stuffing or even brussel sprouts!
+A special occasion can be a good time to encourage your little ones to try new flavors, particularly those we associate with the holiday season such as cranberry or stuffing.
 In a social setting with people to cheer them on/impress they may be more confident about trying something new.

 5. Enjoy being together:

 At doddl, we make clever kids’ products that are especially designed to make mealtimes easier and more enjoyable.
-Our ergonomic cutlery is perfectly shaped to build your child’s skills and confidence, turning mealtimes into adventures by helping hungry minds discover the world around them.
+Our ergonomic kids utensils are perfectly shaped to build your child’s skills and confidence, turning mealtimes into adventures by helping hungry minds discover the world around them.